flower-trees/salt-function-flow/README.md

     }
 }
 ```

-##### ReduceNode: Subtracts 15 from the previous node's return value and returns it:
+- Gets the return value from the previous node, subtracts 15, and returns it:
 ```java
 @NodeIdentity
 public class ReduceNode extends FlowNode<Integer, Integer> {